-In addition to the host premium contributions, ICOS ERIC receives annually the common contribution which is related to the number of Members and Observers.
 The annual budget of ICOS ERIC is decided annually by the General Assembly.
-Table 2 shows the framework of the ICOS ERIC budget, which includes all components of membership contributions and the host premium contributions by the countries hosting the Head Office (Finland and France) and the Carbon Portal (Sweden and the Netherlands).
-The level of host premium contributions for the second five-year period of ICOS ERIC can be also seen in Table 2, in the column of budget estimate 2021.
+Figure 2 shows the ICOS ERIC revenue structure for 2020-2023, which includes all components of membership contributions and the host premium contributions by the countries hosting the Head Office (Finland and France) and the Carbon Portal (Sweden and the Netherlands).

-Over the past five years, ICOS ERIC has also been very successful in getting funding from the EU Horizon 2020 funding instrument.
+Over the past five years ICOS ERIC has also been very successful in getting funding from the EU Horizon funding instruments.

 Table 1.
-Annual station-based contribution by station type.
+Annual station-based contribution by station type for the period 2025-2029.
 Atmosphere Class 1 stations receive a full set of analytical services from the Central Analytical Laboratories, including calibration services and radiocarbon analysis.
 Atmosphere Class 2 stations receive basic calibration services.
 Ocean station fee includes calibration services as well.

 STATION TYPE ANNUAL STATION CONTRIBUTION, €

-Atmosphere Class 1 32,795
+Atmosphere Class 1 38,750

-Atmosphere Class 2 11,990
+Atmosphere Class 2 14,150

-Ecosystem Class 1 6,320
+Ecosystem Class 1 9,600

-Ecosystem Class 2 3,160
+Ecosystem Class 2 4,700

-Ecosystem associated 1,580
+Ecosystem associated 2,100

-Ocean stations 9,650
+Ocean Class 1 and 2 11,420